-In Grade 12 a report will be issued in October/November.
+In Grade 12, more usually known as IB2, a report will be issued in October/November.
 This is just prior to final registration of subjects with the IBO.
 A further report will be issued in February.
-The results of Mock Examinations are reported to parents in early February.
+The results of Mock Examinations, conducted in January, are reported to parents in early February.

-At Graduation, a student will receive an ISB Diploma, as described later, and a final summative report, and a transcript which shows all semester grades from Grade 9 onwards where appropriate.
+At Graduation, students receive an ISB Diploma, as described later, a final summative report, and a transcript which shows all semester grades from Grade 9 onwards where appropriate.